mbosecke/dotfiles/README.md

 * Clone the git repository to your home folder.
 * Run `bootstrap.sh`.
 This will create symlinks in your home folder that link to the contents of the new dotfiles directory.
-* Set up the color pallete for your terminal.
-If using gnome, install from https://github.com/Anthony25/gnome-terminal-colors-solarized.git
-* The vim plugin Command-T requires installation from source:
-** cd ~/dotfiles/vim/bundle/command-t/ruby/command-t
-** ruby extconf.rb
-** make
+It will store backups of your existing dotfiles in a new directory called dotfiles_old

 ## Adding New Vim Plugin